ssloth1/MNIST-Boat-Classification/README.md

 ## Acknowledgements

 Special thanks to everyone who contributed to the development and training of this model.
-The Boat-MNIST dataset and starter code were obtained from [[source of the data and starter code](https://macvi.org/dataset)].
+The Boat-MNIST dataset and starter code were obtained from the [[Maritime Computer Vision Initiative](https://macvi.org/dataset)].